 Health officials continue to emphasize the risk to the public and that people should continue to follow proactive preventative procedures including washing hands frequently and staying home if possible.

 This pandemic is a fluid situation and we continue to work closely with various federal, state and local agencies and officials to follow their recommendations and to share updates, guidance, and information on what actions need to be taken.

 The U.S. Centers for Disease Control and Prevention (CDC) announced the first case of COVID-19 in the United States on January 21, 2020.

 Port officials will provide updated information when received.

 Under current circumstances, the U.S. Coast Guard, CDC, Galveston County Health District, and U.S. Customs and Border Protection, have absolute authority during any public health incident, including issues related to any infectious disease.
 These agencies dictate the protocols, and the port follows them.

-The Galveston Wharves Administrative office continues to be open with employees diligently working remotely from home to stay safe, while the Galveston Wharves Police and Security, Construction and Maintenance, and other essential personnel continue to work on the waterfront while taking protective measures.
+The Galveston Wharves Executive office continues to be open with employees working in the office following COVID-19 protocols to stay safe, while the Galveston Wharves Police and Security, Construction and Maintenance, and other essential personnel continue to work on the waterfront while taking protective measures.

 The U.S. Coast Guard has regulatory authority to control and/or deny all vessel “Notice of Arrivals” transiting to U.S. Ports.
 All passenger and commercial vessels that have arrived or are expected to arrive at the port are in compliance with the current policies, procedures and guidelines of the U.S. Coast Guard, U.S. Customs and Border Protection and the federal Centers for Disease Control and Prevention.